SoumyaO/Credit-card-default-prediction/README.md

 [Code](https://github.com/SoumyaO/Credit-card-default-prediction/blob/main/CC%202.ipynb) | [Data](https://github.com/SoumyaO/Credit-card-default-prediction/tree/main/data)

 ## Description
-The goal of this project was to predict the likelihood of for a bank's customers and identify the key drivers that determine this likelihood.
+The goal of this project was to predict the likelihood of default for a bank's customers and identify the key drivers that determine this likelihood.
 This information was then to be used to decide who to give credit to and what credit limit to approve.
 Additionally, it provided valuable insights into the bank's current and potential customers, guiding their future business strategies.

 The dataset consisted of information of 25,000 existing clients of which 24,000 were used to study the likelihood of default and the 1,000 were randomly chosen as the test dataset.